Summer Conquers Winter

 The chief didn't hold up his medicine shield.

-Once in a while there was a shout, but it could be known that many
+While the two fought, the shouting and noise began to die away.
+Once in a while there was a shout, but it could be known that many people were being killed.

-that fifteen of his men had been killed.
+When the fight was over and their enemy conquered, the chief found that fifteen of his men had been killed.
 Those left went back to their village and for a long time there was no more fighting.

 When the chief had passed the prime of life, he said,